top of page

 I am an Assistant Teaching Professor at UC Santa Cruz.
 I also hold an adjunct faculty appointment at Stanford University School of Medicine.
 Originally from outside of Boston, I earned my B.A. in Psychology from Dartmouth College and my Ph.D. in Clinical Psychology from Yale University.

-My research asks questions about connections between emotion (e.g., how happy we are) and cognition (e.g., what we see or remember) in the context of psychopathology.
+My research asks questions about connections between emotion (e.g., how happy we are) and cognition (e.g., what we pay attention to) in the context of psychopathology.

 bottom of page